Gorge Management Plan Review

 Clouds over the Columbia River, seen from Vista House. (photographer: Shaari Cohen)

 The Columbia River Gorge is a natural scenic treasure and is protected as a federally designated National Scenic Area.
-In 2017, the Columbia River Gorge Commission and the U.S. Forest Service are beginning to review Gorge protection plans, considering input from stakeholders and the public, and revising the Gorge Management Plan.
+Since 2017, the Columbia River Gorge Commission and the U.S. Forest Service have been in the process of reviewing Gorge protection plans, considering input from stakeholders and the public, and revising the Gorge Management Plan.

 On Oct.
 13, 2020, the Gorge Commission voted to adopt the revised Management Plan on a 9-2 vote.
 The revised plan includes climate policies, equity policies, strong urban area boundary policies, wetlands protections, doubled stream buffer size for salmon, improved scenic protection, limits on new dwellings in Forest zones, improved farm dwelling standards, stronger mining restrictions and much more.
 The Revised Management Plan is not perfect, but it is substantially improved.
 These are the most sweeping policy changes since 1991 when the original Management Plan was adopted.

 BackgroundAs a National Scenic Area, the Gorge is also home to 13 communities, or urban areas, where economic development is intended to occur.